matroux/ITO33-old/content/solutions/_index.md

         image: "/images/p1.jpg"
         background: ""
         text: |
-        Opscore is our complete front-office solution for the pricing, hedging and analysis of convertible securities.
-According to Sheen Kassouf and Edward Thorp (co-          authors of Beat the Market), a convertible security is “any security that may be exchanged for common stock”.
+        The complete front-office solution for the pricing, the hedging and the analysis of convertible securities.
+It consists of three components: a data model of            terms  and conditions, a pricing engine and an excel front-end.
         btn:
         - text: Explore
           url: "#"